 When under employment you need to submit tax proof to the employer.
 And if the tax proofs are not submitted within the deadline as specified by the employer (usually between Jan and mid-March) the deduction or exemption is not provided in your Form 16.
-Don’t worry if you are in this situation as there is still a way to save tax and get a refund from Income Tax Department in case your employer has deducted higher taxes.
+Don’t worry if you are in this situation as there is still a way to save tax and get a refund from Income Tax Department in case your employer has deducted higher taxes on account of non-submission of tax proofs by you.

-The exemptions and deductions that your employer would have given in your Form 16 if the proofs were submitted, can claim at the time of e-filing.
+The exemptions and deductions that your employer would have given in your Form 16 if the proofs were submitted, can be claimed at the time of e-filing.

 Let’s take a look at these Exemptions & Deductions that you can claim even though you are past the deadline of tax proof submission of your employer: